Danamitecoder/Danamitecoder/README.md

 <br/>

-<p align="center">Community taught software engineer with a proven track record of creating fully functional full stack web applications.
+<p align="center">Hi!
+I am a community taught software engineer with a proven track record of creating fully functional full stack web applications.
 I am currently looking for full time work and open to work on any interesting projects. </p>

 ### <div align="center">Go to <a href="https://danathedev.netlify.app/">my portfolio</a> for more information!</div>